 Executive Cyber Security Awareness Training Course

-- Know how to protect the privacy of business users.
+- Protect the privacy of business users

 - Interactive lectures and discussions.

-- Plenty of exercises and practice sessions.
+- Extensive exercises and practical sessions.

-- Hands-on implementation in a live-lab environment.
+- Hands-on implementation within a live-lab environment.

-Course Customization Options
+Customization Options

 Course Outline